MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-helpandsupport.md

 - If you enable this policy setting, users are prevented from accessing online assistance content from Windows Online.

-- If you disable or do not configure this policy setting, users can access online assistance if they have a connection to the Internet and have not disabled Windows Online from the Help and Support Options page.
+- If you disable or don't configure this policy setting, users can access online assistance if they've a connection to the Internet and haven't disabled Windows Online from the Help and Support Options page.
 <!-- HPOnlineAssistance-Description-End -->

 <!-- HPOnlineAssistance-Editable-Begin -->